keatec/h5generator/README.md

     </div>
 </div>
 ```
 Now you have two generators "softi" (*1) and "softi.address" (*2).
-To Insert to Result of "softi.address" softi has a place to insert the Result
+To insert the result of "softi.address" into softi, the softi generator has a place to insert the result
 named {address} (*2).

 So a complete html can be generated using: